elvismusisi/elvismusisi/README.md

 # Hi there! 👋 I'm Elvis Musisi
-I'm a passionate graphic designer and front-end web developer based in Nairobi, Kenya.
+I'm a passionate graphic designer and front-end web developer based in Kenya.
 With a flair for creativity and a love for coding, I'm dedicated to crafting visually appealing and functional web experiences.

 ## 🔧 Skills